Kong/docs.konghq.com/src/gateway/admin-api/index.md

   different `node_id` each time it is restarted.
 * `available_on_server`: Names of plugins that are installed on the node.
 * `enabled_in_cluster`: Names of plugins that are enabled/configured.
-  That is, the plugins configurations currently in the datastore shared by all Kong nodes.
+  That is, the plugins configurations currently in the data store shared by all Kong nodes.